‘Let him answer!’: Trump bulldozes his way through debate with mix of attacks, insults and falsehoods

 The former vice president hurled insults of his own, calling Trump a “clown,” a racist and the “the worst president America has ever had.”

-Trump prodded, interjected, flailed his harms, mocked Biden with his eyes and kept talking, talking, talking.
+Trump prodded, interjected, flailed his arms, mocked Biden with his eyes and kept talking, talking, talking.
 There was no searching for words.

 “People want to hear what I have to say,” Trump said, when Wallace asked why he was holding large rallies with maskless supporters during a pandemic that has killed more than 205,000 Americans.